 BC Employees Earn Distinctions

-A host of Bluefield College faculty and staff earned a variety of professional distinctions during the fall of 2014.
+A host of Bluefield College faculty and staff were involved in a variety of professional distinctions and transitions during the fall of 2016.

 Kelly Bittler departed the college after 11 years of service.
 A 2003 BC graduate, Bittler joined the staff in 2005 as an area coordinator for women’s residence halls before being promoted to director of residence life and summer programs and then later director of student activities and student counseling.

 Dr. Paul Bennett joined the BC faculty as an assistant professor of economics after teaching at Lord Fairfax Community College and George Mason University and working more than 30 years in information technology, including project management, requirements analysis, software design and development, security architecture, audit control design, risk analysis, configuration management, change management, testing, and deployment.

 Dr. Thomas Brewster joined the Bluefield College faculty as an associate professor of education.
 He came to BC with more than 25 years of experience in education, including four years most recently as superintendent of Pulaski County Public Schools.
 His career also includes work as a teacher at Graham High School, assistant principal at Tazewell High School, principal at Pocahontas High School, assistant professor and director of institutional assessment at Concord University, adjunct instructor at Virginia Tech, Radford University and Bluefield College, and student services coordinator and deputy superintendent for Pulaski County Schools.
 A 1991 BC graduate, he has also served on the Bluefield College Board of Trustees and was named BC Alumnus of the Year in 2013.

 Valerie Burrell joined the Bluefield College staff as an admissions counselor for online students.
 A 2009 graduate of BC’s adult degree-completion program, Burrell has worked with media, mental health and government agencies.
 She also holds experience in counseling and ministry with The Empowerment Place.